vieanderes/the-community-festival/Documentation/Features/04_AI_CHARACTER_SYSTEM.md

 using UnityEngine;
 using UnityEngine.AI;
 using System.Collections.Generic;
-using LuminaFestival.Data;
+using TheCommunityFestival.Data;
-using LuminaFestival.Core;
+using TheCommunityFestival.Core;

-namespace LuminaFestival.AI
+namespace TheCommunityFestival.AI
 {
     /// <summary>
     /// Runtime instance of an AI character